Grass & Grass Seed

 Too much thatch can weaken your lawn.
 You have two ways to remove it: dethatching and aerating.

-Thatch and Compaction: 2 Problems You Can Fix
+Thatch and Compacted Soil: 2 Problems You Can Fix

 Over time, little bits and pieces of grass die and gather just above the soil.
 This is called thatch.
 A little bit of thatch can be beneficial.
 It's organic material that is broken down by microbes in the soil.
 But sometimes, thatch builds up too fast for natural processes to break it down.
 It forms a barrier, keeping moisture and air from going where your grass needs it.
 A half-inch or more of thatch can weaken your lawn.
 You have 2 ways to remove it: dethatching and aerating.